Chrzanów: World War II

-German occupation was terminated on 24 January 1945 when Chrzanów was taken over by Soviet troops of the 1st Ukrainian Front.
+German occupation ended on 24 January 1945 when Chrzanów was taken over by Soviet troops of the 1st Ukrainian Front.
 The town escaped serious damage in this last chapter of its war history (about one-fourth of the town was damaged).
 The population decreased by almost half.
 From 30 January 1945 the town was administered first by the Town Council and then by the National Town Council.
 Due to ruthless political methods, local administration was soon seized by the local and incoming communists, although the communists themselves constituted a tiny fraction of the politically active residents.

 Since 1945

 In 1949, Chrzanów had almost 15,000 residents, increasing to 20,000 in 1960, to over 30,000 in 1975 and to 53,000 in 1993.
 After 1945, new enterprises were created in the town (e.g. a dairy, a cold storage plant, a slaughterhouse) and new residential areas (housing estates Północ - from 1961, Południe - from 1979, Trzebińska and so on) and cultural centres (e.g. County Cultural Centre, the construction of which was initiated in 1959, and Chrzanów Museum founded in 1960).
 In 1970-71 a new town centre was constructed focusing around the Millennium Square (Plac Tysiąclecia) and the Victory and Liberty Monument.
 In 1975, following an administrative reform abolishing counties (powiaty), Chrzanów ceased to be a county seat.
 Further, the town was detached from its original Province of Cracow, to which it belonged since restoration of Poland's independence after World War I, and annexed to the Province of Katowice until 1999.
 Since 1999 Chrzanów has been a county seat in Małopolskie, or Lesser Poland Voivodeship.